-(1) Includes 78,000 shares of common stock issuable upon exercise of the underwriters' over-allotment option.

-(2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act of 1933, based on the average of the high and low prices of the common stock as reported by the American Stock Exchange on August 27, 2003.
+- (1) Includes 78,000 shares of common stock issuable upon exercise of the underwriters' over-allotment option. - (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act of 1933, based on the average of the high and low prices of the common stock as reported by the American Stock Exchange on August 27, 2003, which date is within five (5) business days of the filing hereof.